interosinc/dispenser-core/README.md

 - Resource finalization, not leaking postgres connections

-- What happens when you record duplicate events? (two copies of the same bot running)
+- What happens when you record duplicate events? (eg. two copies of the same bot running)

-- What happens when you miss events that you can reconstruct later? (bot was down, but can use API to catch up)
+- What happens when you miss events that you can reconstruct later? (eg. bot was down, but can use API to catch up)